Stress Relief: What Foods Help Reduce Stress?

 Lifestyle Habits That Support Stress Relief

-- Daily movement, even light walking
+- Daily movement, even gentle walking

-- Deep breathing or meditation
+- Deep breathing or mindfulness practices

 - Consistent sleep routines

-- Time in nature
+- Time outdoors or in nature

 Where Supplements Fit Into Stress Support